Slametr6/webironbird/README.md

 # webironbird
-**Website PT.
+**Website of PT.
 Iron Bird**

 PT.
-Iron Bird merupakan perusahaan yang bergerak dibidang logistics.
-Aplikasi ini merupakan sebuah website yang digunakan diperusahaan tersebut dalam melakukan promosi ke pelanggan nya.
-Pada saat pembuatan website tersebut sudah di konfigurasikan dan dapat diakses ke alamat http://www.ironbird.id.
-Berikut merupakan tampilan website tersebut.
+Iron Bird is a company engaged in logistics.
+This application is a website were used by the company in conducting promotions to its customers.
+At the time of making the website, it has been configured and can be accessed at the address http://www.ironbird.id.
+Here is a view of the website.

-# Tampilan Website
+# Website View
 ![image](https://user-images.githubusercontent.com/53107522/128521784-45c2e1ed-95d9-485e-94b9-561bc833192c.png)

-# Tampilan login
+# login View
 ![image](https://user-images.githubusercontent.com/53107522/128521848-b6cdabed-fbe6-4098-8072-ee8b9a2d140b.png)

-Tampilan Dashboard
+# Dashboard View
 ![image](https://user-images.githubusercontent.com/53107522/128521931-fea3423d-8ebf-4a03-ba51-1649c4d9c69a.png)

-Aplikasi ini masih jauh dari kesempurnaan, maka dari itu dipersilahkan untuk di kembangkan dan dipergunakan sebagaimana mestinya.
-Terimakasih banyak.

-Saran dan masukan yang membangun diharapkan untuk perbaikan kedepannya :
+This application is still far from perfect, therefore it is welcome to be developed and used properly.
+Thanks very much.

+Suggestions and constructive input are expected for future improvement:
 * Mail : slametr6@gmail.com,
 * IG : @slametr6,
 * Linkedin : https://www.linkedin.com/in/slamet-riyadi-7b13b5162/